alertot/detectem/docs/index.rst

 This documentation contains everything you need to know about detectem.

-detectem is a specialized software detector.
+detectem is a passive software detector.
 Let's see it in action.

 .. code-block:: bash